Sep 17, 2019

 Transforming Relationships to Meet the Needs of Patients and Care Providers

-Jody Hoffer Gittell, PhD (Professor, The Heller School for Social Policy and Management, Brandeis University), will kick-off the GRJ Forum with the ELC keynote address.
+Jody Hoffer Gittell, PhD (Professor, The Heller School for Social Policy and Management, Brandeis University), kicked off the GRJ Forum at the October 2019 Education Leadership COnference (ELC) keynote address.

 more satisfying ways of working together.
 Relational coordination - coordinating work through shared goals, shared knowledge and mutual respect - can help to meet both of these needs.
 In this keynote you will learn how relational coordination

 drives patient outcomes and professional well-being, how organizations can build relational coordination, and how you can implement relational coordination in your own work as care providers and leaders.